 It is for some time now that Panasonic is moving in a parallel direction by bringing to the market a photo orientated camera first and a few months later on, a video-oriented sibling (on the Micro Four Third entrance we could see this done with the Panasonic G9/GH5/GH5s).
 Now the same procedure is being repeated with the Panasonic S1 and S1H.
-That is why I was not surprised to see that some “filmmaking” key elements were missing from the S1 when it was intruded.
+That is why I was not surprised to see that some “filmmaking” key elements were missing from the S1 when it was intruded upon.
 It was just a question of time (and price) till a mirrorless “video orientated” camera, namely the S1H, would appear.

-When I first had the chance to enjoy with the S1H it had been around the time when Blackmagic Design launched their BMPCC 6K so, of program, my attention (and the interest of the audience too) went it to this direction.
+When I first had the chance to enjoy the S1H it had been around the time when Blackmagic Design launched their BMPCC 6K so, of program, my attention (and the interest of the audience too) went it in this direction.
 Then emerged the SIGMA fp.
 This camera is just about to be officially launched (observe our full review by clicking here), but now it is time to put the Panasonic S1H into the spotlight and let me tell you, it deserves our complete attention as the camera is so versatile and packed with features that one might be a bit confused when attempting to use it… So, right here, in a nutshell, some of its highlights: a HUGE variety of resolutions, frame rates, and data rates to pick from (Up to 6K).
 3:2 Full Body sensor optimized for anamorphic work, dual SD cards recording, fabulous EVF, great 5 axis IBIS (In Body Stabilisation System), an internal enthusiast to combat overheating issues, “unlimited” recording period, dual ISO and very capable lowlight recording and more.
 True, the camera is weighty to run with but extremely comfortable to hold – more on that afterward.

 Check Out: Best Lenses for Panasonic Lumix S1H

 If you look carefully, you will notice that one feature is certainly lacking from my glorying list and this is ‘Auto Focus efficiency’.
 Like with additional Panasonic mirrorless camera models, become it MFT or full-frame sensor, Panasonic choose to implement Contrast detection AF and the results are very noticeable especially when trying to follow moving objects.
 This is very unfortunate as the camera could do probably better if it was equipped with Phase Detection Auto Focus system.
-Right now, some will argue that a “proper” filming camera does not rely on AF so why to bother, but my estimation is extremely solid.
+Right now, some will argue that a “proper” filming camera does not rely on AF so why bother, but my estimation is extremely solid.
 Auto Concentrate technology is normally progressing fast.
 Up to the point when accuracy and reliability can be trusted, so this feature is becoming extremely important for the independent One Man Band (documentary) operator who is functioning solo in the field.

-Panasonic S1H – Usability
+Panasonic S1H: Usability

 As I wrote earlier, the camera is large but comfortable to work with.
 But actually on second thought what really makes it heavy is Panasonic very own L-Mount zoom lenses… I was using the 24-105mm f4 for filming the above story and I sensed that the lens is a little bit limiting me.
 I really felt restricted by carrying out camera movements, and on top, f/4 leaves a lot to be desired (even on such lowlight king camera).
 In favor of Panasonic, I must write that they probably noticed that as well and created the 24-70mm f/2.8 lens that will of training course help when filming in lowlight situations.
 Unfortunately during the time of conducting this review, this brand-new lens had not been optically ready so I could not test it together with the camera.
 I would like to spend an extra minute and talk about L-Mount lenses.
 It is a bit of a “chicken/egg” thing: even more L-mount camera users, more incentives to develop new lenses; not enough attractive modestly priced lenses, many will consider if to buy L-mount cameras.
 And while on the subject of buying a camera, when you buy one, usually the inclination will be to buy a lens with the same amount to go with it.
 I do feel that the current offerings from people of the L-Mount alliance like Panasonic, SIGMA and Leica are either limited or expensive.
 What I would love to see are smaller and faster lenses that can accommodate both the Panasonic S1H/S1 and SIGMA fp cameras.
 For now, I’m hooked on trying to use some older Canon FD lenses alongside the excellent KIPON L-Mount to FD adapter.